-When a family member is unable to care for themselves independently, they may have to make a move to a low level or high care home.
-These homes have formerly been known as hostels (low level care) or nursing homes (high level care) but are currently referred to as low level/high level care home in the industry.
-Often the decision to move into a nursing home is made once family members are unable to provide for an elderly person.
-Whether it is due to physical, emotional or financial reasons, additional help is needed.
-However family members need to know that finding a suitable home can be a 2-3 month process.
+When a family member is unable to care for themselves independently, they may have to make the move into a residential aged care home.
+These homes have formerly been known as hostels (low level care) or nursing homes (high level care) but are generally referred to as aged care homes.
+The decision to move into aged care is made once family members are unable to provide care and support for an elderly person.
+Whether it is due to physical, emotional or financial reasons, additional help is often needed.
+However, family members need to know that finding a suitable aged care home can be a 2-3 month process.

 Where do I start?

-It is recommended that the first thing you do is talk to your doctor who can then refer you to an ACAT/ACAS assessment.
-You can also use the ACAT/ACAS Service Provider from the Federal Government Department of Health and Ageing.
+It is recommended that the first thing you do is talk to your doctor who can then refer you to an ACAT/ACAS.
+You can also use the ACAT/ACAS Service Provider.

 Search for residential aged care vacancies in: